-1.5% agarose gels were prepared in a 50 ml volume of TBE buffer (1X solution: 0.089 M Tris borate and 0.002M EDTA, pH 8.3), containing 3 μ l of ethidium bromide in a Fisher Biotest electrophoresis system.
+1.5% agarose gels were prepared in a 50 ml volume of TBE buffer (1x solution: 0.089 M Tris borate and 0.002M EDTA, pH 8.3), containing 3 μ l of ethidium bromide (10 mg/ml in 1x Tris borate buffer) in a Fisher Biotest electrophoresis system.
 Samples were run for 2 hours at a constant voltage of 70 using a BioRad 1000/500 power supply source.
-To locate the amplified PCR product, 3 μ l of a molecular marker (Invitrogen) which contained a sequence of bases in 100 base pair increments (Invitrogen) as well as 2 μ l of a sucrose-based bromophenol blue tracking dye were run in each gel.
+To locate the amplified PCR product, 3 μ l of a molecular marker which contained a sequence of bases in 100 base pair increments (Invitrogen) as well as 2 μ l of a sucrose based bromphenol blue tracking dye were run in each gel.
+For actin product localization, the tracking dye was included in each sample run; for all other products the tracking dye was run separately.